Billing

 • 50 minute Family Follow Up Appointment - $270

-• Pre-Surgical Psychological Evaluation – $288 per hour; evaluations typically range between 3.5 to 4.5 hours depending on case complexity.
+• Psychological Evaluation – $260 per hour; evaluations typically range between 3.5 to 4.5 hours depending on case complexity.
 The evaluation process includes an in depth clinical interview where information regarding your medical and psychological history, psychosocial stressors, goals, expectations, and health variables and behaviors will be collected as well as emotional and/or cognitive measures.
 The psychologist will then write the report, which will be shared with you.
 The results will be reviewed and there will be an opportunity to discuss any outstanding questions or concerns.